sergei-mironov/litrepl/README.md

 ````

 Vim command `:LitEval1` executes the code block under the cursor and pastes the
-result into the afterward one or many result sections.
-The execution taked place
+result into the corresponding result section.
+The execution takes place in the
-in the background interpreter which is tied to the UNIX pipes saved in the
+background interpreter which is tied to the UNIX pipes saved in the filesystem.
-filesystem.
-Thus, the state of the interpreter is persistent between the
+Thus, the state of the interpreter is persistent between the executions and in
-executions and in fact even between the Vim edit sessions.
+fact even between the Vim editing sessions.

-There are no key bindings defined in the plugin, users are free to define their
+There are no key bindings defined in the plugin, users are to define their own:
-own.
-Consider the example below:

 ```vim
 nnoremap <F5> :LitEval1<CR>